aedifi/core/README.md

 | core.weather | Allows players to change the weather. | `/weather` | admins |
 | core.whitelist | Allows players to manage the whitelist. | `/whitelist off`, `/whitelist list`, `/whitelist remove`, `/whitelist on`, `/whitelist add` | admins |
 | core.worlds |  | `/worlds` |  |

+---

+### Other information
+1. Requires the [Cuberite](https://cuberite.org) game server.
+2. Integral structure changes will follow the parent repository's commits.

+This is a maintained fork of [Cuberite's Core](https://github.com/cuberite/Core) by [Mathias](https://github.com/mathiascode).